 And where did all the records and computers go?

-Well, they went to the government.
+Well, it went to the government.

 I know.

-No, but you know, in fact, I doubt very seriously if we'll ever find out.
+No, but, you know, in fact, I doubt very seriously if we'll ever find out.

 And it was this week that they informed everybody through their law firms that bundled campaign donations for Obama that they're going to plead the fifth.